spencer-shadley/completed-class/01-Class-Content/16-Project-2-Contd/README.md

 Starting in this unit, you will have access to Regional content.

-The four programming languages included in Regional content are Java, C#, PHP, and Python.
-Each folder contains its own Power Pack, a unit of async content for that programming language.

 This content is self-paced, self-guided, and designed to help you to continue to learn new skills after the boot camp has ended.
-It will also allow help you keep coding and stay engaged while you search for your first developer role.
+Since you may complete it at any time, this will have no bearing on your grade.
 Remember, in order to be employer-competitive, it is important that you continuously add new skills and technologies to your knowledge base.

 ## Key Topics
 * Linting